pgomez-r/42M/CURSUS/inception/guide/07_DOCKER_NGINX.md

 The image weighs only 50 MB in compressed form (the compressed Debian disk weighed 950 MB!).
 After unpacking, this image will weigh about 150 MB.
 That's such a significant difference.
 And this is far from the limit.

-That's because you don't need a full-fledged operating system to run a separate software, just a working kernel and some environment made up of all the dependencies - modules, libraries, packages, and scripts.
-This is how wine works, the very name of which says that Wine Is Not An Emulator.
-It helps to run Windows applications in the Linux environment, installing only the necessary dependencies and nothing superfluous.
+That's because you don't need a full operating system to run a separate software, just a working kernel and some environment made up with all the dependencies - modules, libraries, packages, and scripts.

 We will use the lightweight alpine system, which is used for containers and microcontrollers, but can also be installed in an emulator or on real hardware.
-The system is extremely light in weight: about 50 megabytes with the core, 30 megabytes unpacked and 2.5 (!) megabytes compressed (yes, linux repositories use advanced compression methods to save traffic, but a full-fledged OS weighing 2.5 MB is still surprising):
+The system is extremely light in weight: about 50 megabytes with the core, 30 megabytes unpacked and 2.5 megabytes compressed:

 ![nginx configuration](media/nginx_deploy/step_7.png)

 The difference between the compressed format and debian is as much as 20 times!
 This was achieved by optimizing everything and everything, but it also imposes limitations.
-So the system uses a lightweight apk instead of the usual apt, there is no full-fledged bash, sh is used instead, of course, [its own set of repositories] (https://pkgs.alpinelinux.org/packages "alpine package list") and many other features.
+So the system uses a lightweight apk instead of the usual apt, there is no full-developed bash, sh is used instead, of course, [its own set of repositories] (https://pkgs.alpinelinux.org/packages "alpine package list") and many other features.

 However, as with any open-source linux, a lot can be added here.
 And it is this distr that has become the main one for many docker projects due to its low weight, high speed and high fault tolerance.
 The larger and more complex the system, the more points of failure, which means that lightweight distributions have great advantages in this case.

-So, when we have finished the review and figured out the difference between emulators and containers, we proceed to study how Docker works.
+So, when we have finished the review and figured out the difference between virtual machine and containers, we proceed to study how Docker works.

 ## Step 2.
 Create a Dockerfile